beatitud/beatitud-scriptures-py/README.md

-# bible-ref-parser-py
+# bible-ref-py

-bible-ref-parser-py is a Python 2 and Python 3 compatible package and regular expression library for validating, extracting and normalizing biblical references from texts.
+bible-ref-py is a Python 2 and Python 3 compatible package and regular expression library for validating, extracting and normalizing biblical references from texts.

-bible-ref-parser-py is built on top of python-scriptures library, implemented by [David Davis](http://www.davisd.com/projects/python-scriptures/) (Copyright (c) 2010-2015).
+bible-ref-py is built on top of python-scriptures library, implemented by [David Davis](http://www.davisd.com/projects/python-scriptures/) (Copyright (c) 2010-2015).
 His email : [davisd@davisd.com](mailto:davisd@davisd.com).